-Plagiarism or cheating on tests and exams will results in an "F" (0 points) on the tests or exams, very likely resulting in a lower or possibly a failing final grade in the course.
+Plagiarism or cheating on assignments/deliverables, tests and exams will results in an "F" (0 points) on the assignments/deliverables, tests or exams, very likely resulting in a lower or possibly a failing final grade in the course.
 No retakes.
-Plagiarism on homework or project deliverables will result in a 0-point grade for that document.
 In the case where the cheating or plagiarism was premeditated or planned, students may receive an "F" for the course.

-Last semester students cut and pasted answers from the Internet in the final exam and this is considering plagiarism.
-If my expectations regarding academic dishonesty in this course are no, clear, please let's talk in class or during happy hours.
+If my expectations regarding academic dishonesty in this course are no, clear, please let's talk in class.